-To zoom in or out, use the View menu, the zoom buttons on the main toolbar, or the right-click menu.
-You can also change the zoom level using the mouse wheel, or double-click to toggle between the 1:1 and Zoom to fit zoom levels.
+To change the zoom level, use the View menu, the buttons on the Zoom toolbar, or the right-click menu.
+You can also change the zoom level by rotating the mouse wheel, or double-click to toggle between the 1:1 and Zoom to Fit zoom levels.

-You can show/hide blowout highlighting for the preview, and you can change how the preview is generated using Full Quality Preview, which makes the program generate the whole preview at full quality.
+You can show/hide blowout highlighting for the preview, and change how the preview is generated using Full Quality Preview, which makes the program always generate the whole preview at full quality.

-The last important function relevant to the preview window is Crop, available under Edit.
-Use it to show the cropping and rotation tool within the preview window.
-To rotate the picture, click and drag anywhere outside the cropping frame or use the handle inside the center ring.
-To resize the cropping frame, click and drag any of the frame's corners or sides.
-To move the cropping frame, click and drag inside it.
-To lock the cropping frame to its current ratio of sides, right-click in the picture and use the menu that appears.
-To quickly lock the cropping frame ratio to any out of several commonly-used ratios, use the drop-down menu next to the crop tool button.
-To show/ hide cropping marks, use the submenu named View | Crop Marks.
+One setting is controlled using the preview area.
+That setting is Crop, available under Edit or by clicking the Crop button in the group named Rotate and Crop.
+To rotate the picture during cropping, click and drag anywhere outside the cropping frame or drag the handle on the center ring.
+To resize the cropping frame, click and drag any of the frame's corners or the sides.
+To move the cropping frame, click and drag inside the frame.
+To force a fixed cropping frame ratio of your choice, use the settings in the Crop dropdown.
+To show various kinds of cropping marks, use the items under Show.
+Use the Select All item in any thumbnail's right-click menu to select the largest possible area that respects your chosen rotation and crop ratio.